Ludwig Heimrath Sr.: Career

 Ludwig Heimrath emigrated from Germany to Canada in 1956.
 There, he settled in Toronto, where there was already a large community of Germans, and worked for VW Canada.
 Encouraged by VW Canada, Heimrath began his racing career in 1958 with a Volkswagen, racing at abandoned airport circuits around Ontario in the newly formed Deutscher Automobil Club.
 A year later, he switched to a Porsche 356 Super 1500 with which he reached third place in some non-championship races.
 In 1960, he entered a Porsche 356 Super 90 Speedster and won several races, such as the LASC Green Acres, MMGCC St. Eugene and the Harewood Acres.
 He drove his first long-distance race with a podium finish together with Francis Bradley at the 6-hour race at Harewood Acres in a Porsche 718 RS 60.
 Both achieved second place in the overall standings.

 In 1961, the Canadian Sports Car Championship (CASC) was founded, in which Heimrath was able to secure the title with a Porsche 718 RS 60.
 He competed regularly in CASC championship races in the following years until 1967 and was able to repeat this success in 1964 with a Cooper T61M Monaco.
 In the intervening years 1962 and 1963, as well as in 1965, he became runner up.

-At the same time, he drove McLaren Elva racing cars between 1965 and 1968 in races that counted towards the United States Road Racing Championship (USRRC) and Can-Am Championship.
+At the same time, Heimrath drove McLaren Elva racing cars between 1965 and 1968 in races that counted towards the United States Road Racing Championship (USRRC) and Can-Am Championship.

 From 1973, Heimrath started with a Porsche 911 S in the Trans-Am Series of the SCCA in the GTU class.
 In the following year he switched to a Porsche 911 Carrera RSR and drove there successfully in the GTO class until 1976.
 In 1977, he drove a Porsche 934/5 in the TA2 class of the SCCA.
 That year, he celebrated one of his greatest successes.
 At the 6-hour race in Mosport in 1977, which was part of the Trans-Am and the World Sportscar Championship, he achieved overall victory together with Paul Miller.